ajaysourcedigital/marketplace-admin/README.md

 > NOTE: Do NOT share your API token unless you are ok with the public consuming your API credits.
 You will most likely want to set their API tokens *private* by wrapping calls to our services behind your own services.

 # Creating an app
 Setting up an application on sorucesync.io is simple.

-1. Create a public repository.
+1. Create a public repository in your account.
-2. Place a package.json file in the root of your repository and fill in the "sourcesync" fields (described below).
+2. Place a `package.json` file in the root of your repository and fill in the "sourcesync" fields (described below).
-3. Submit your new application [here](https://sourcesync.io/submit) by just pasting  choosing a name and providing a link to your repository.
+3. Submit your new application [here](https://sourcesync.io/#/submit) by just pasting,  choosing a unique name and providing a link to your public repository.
+4. You will get an approval/denial notification once the app is approved from our end.
+5. Once your app gets approved, your app will be available at https://apps.sourcesync.io/your-app-id-here.
+Make sure `your-app-id-here` doesn't exist already.

-## Package.json settings
+### Package.json settings:

-The following fields are required in your package.json file.
+The following fields are required in your `package.json` file.

 > Our servers will use these fields to automatically update your app when you create new releases!